 Participants remain solely and entirely responsible for the damages caused by them or their equipment to goods or people during the competition.
 They see to covering their risks by their own insurance and renounce any right to resort to the the Organizer or BeMyApp in that respect.

+Participants understand that data provided to them before and during the event should be treated as if of a sensitive nature.
+As such participants are obliged to delete all provided data after completion of the event at September 17th 2018 at the latest.

+Data provided before and during the hackathon is provided with sole intent of being used during the hackathon.
+As such participants are prevented from using the data for any other purpose than developing their solution during the hackathon.

 ARTICLE 15 – APPLICATION OF THE TERMS AND CONDITIONS